 - Not sleeping enough or sleeping too much

 It is important not to stop taking SSRIs too soon so as to prevent a recurrence of depression.
 A course of six to nine months is usually recommended, though in more severe cases, it may be advisable to continue taking SSRIs for longer.
 A doctor should be consulted before stopping treatment with SSRIs.

-In between episodes of mania, or hypomania and depression, cognitive, or psychotherapy, treatments can help.
+In between episodes of mania or hypomania and depression, cognitive behavioral or psychotherapy treatments can help.
 Psychotherapy usually takes place in sessions of one hour over periods of several months.

 Cognitive behavioral therapy (CBT)

 Cognitive behavioral therapy is a form of talking therapy that focuses on how thoughts and beliefs affect feelings and behavior.
 CBT teaches participants coping skills to recognize and deal with problems.